You're about to explore your cognitive profile. Please take a moment to read what we collect and why.

 Step 1 of 2

 The assessment asks about preferences and typical behaviours.
 Ten dimensions summarise patterns (for example focus, sensory comfort, or planning style).
-Each score is a tendency on a scale — not an ability grade and not a medical label.
+Each score is a tendency on a scale—descriptive, not a ranking of overall ability.

 Focus Intensity